helloanh/anh-popperscores/README.md

 ```

 ## Chapter 6.
 The Single Post Template

+We are going to use three posts to test our content in this chapter.

+### Changing the metasection to match the design draft
+Looking at the template-parts/content.php file, we find the popperscores_posed_on() function.
+We can use "grep -rnw /currentdir/ -e "search_pattern_name" to locate which file this function is located.
+The search result shows us it is in inc/template-tags.php.
+Make the adjustments to the style to match the mock-up.